gracelang/language/spec.md

 ## Lineups

-Grace supports a constructor syntax for use parsing multiple arguments or building collections: a comma separated list of expressions surrounded by `[` and `]` brackets.
+Grace supports a constructor syntax for use in parsing multiple arguments or building collections: a comma separated list of expressions surrounded by `[` and `]` brackets.